gbmhunter/blog/content/pcb-design/pcb-design-checklist.md

 * The layer stack-up is specified (core/prepeg/copper material and thicknesses)
 * The impedance is specified (if applicable).
 This is normally related to the stack-up.
 * Component links (between schematics and pcb file) are updated.
 This is done from the PCB editor.
 * Mechanical layers are used correctly.
-This default is
+This default is:

-M01: Board outline and routed cut-outs
+    * M01: Board outline and routed cut-outs

-M02: PCB Info
+    * M02: PCB Info

-M11: Top Dimensions
+    * M11: Top Dimensions

-M12: Bottom Dimensions
+    * M12: Bottom Dimensions

-M13: Top Component Outline And 3D Body
+    * M13: Top Component Outline And 3D Body

-M14: Bottom Component Outline And 3D Body
+    * M14: Bottom Component Outline And 3D Body

-M15: Top Courtyard
+    * M15: Top Courtyard

-M16: Bottom Courtyard
+    * M16: Bottom Courtyard

-## PCB Rules
+### PCB Rules

 * No acute angles (typically set minimum angle to 85 degrees)
 * No silkscreen over pads (clearance 0.01mm)